 Déjà vu?
 What caused your first stroke can cause a recurrent stroke

-fibrillation can cause clots to form in the heart that then travel to the
+- Cardiac abnormalities like atrial fibrillation can cause clots to form in the heart that then travel to the brain.

 Your life depends on these recurrent stroke-prevention tips